bergieboy/painter_js/README.md

 **Day 3**: Fine tune backend logic.
 Goals for the day:

 - [ ] Have a bare-bones no-frills functioning game.
-- [ ] Add frontend display for username and coverage percentage.
+- [ ] Add frontend display for Level and coverage percentage.
 - [ ] Begin styling - explore where I want to go with it (retro vs. minimalistic).

 **Day 4**: Finish remaining tasks.
 Goals for the day:

-- [ ] Implement modal welcome with username input.
 - [ ] Finish styling all components.

 Bonus Features: